ccard/csci598Project2/README.md

  - [HJPD](#histogram-of-joint-position-differences)
  - [HOD](#histogram-of-oriented-displacements)

-During _run.sh_'s execution it will display its status (i.e. 'Creating training data ....', 'Training svm ....') and the output of each stage if there is any.
+During _run.sh_'s execution it will display its status (i.e. 'Creating training data ....', 'Training svm ....', etc.) and the output of each stage, if there is any.
 After 'Running prediction .... ' _run.sh_ will output the classifiers accuracy as well as the confusion matrix (the confusion matrix will also be saved to *confusion_out.txt*).
-At the end of `./run.sh` call it will ask you if you want it to clean up the output files press n if you would like to save the files.
+At the end of `./run.sh` call it will ask you if you want it to clean up the output files, press n if you would like to save the files.

 __Note:__ You should only have to run `make`,`./setup.sh` and `./run.sh` to run and test my program if these don't work please email me.